ansible-community/ara/doc/source/api-security.rst

-The :ref:`ARA_CORS_ORIGIN_WHITELIST` default is designed to allow a local development instance of an `ara-web <https://github.com/openstack/ara-web>`_ dashboard to communicate with a local development instance of ara-server.
+The :ref:`ARA_CORS_ORIGIN_WHITELIST` default is designed to allow a local development instance of an `ara-web <https://github.com/openstack/ara-web>`_ dashboard to communicate with a local development instance of the API server.

 The whitelist must contain the domain names where you plan on hosting instances of ara-web.